 Tomorrow I'm leaving for leg two of my fall travel extravaganza - driving to Alberta to visit family and friends.
 Since I've barely cooked anything for the past month and I'll be busy visiting, I doubt I'll have much time to keep you swimming in recipes.
 I'll be back up and running on a regular basis in early November.

-- 4 tsp anchovy paste or 8-10 minced anchovy fillets
+- 4 teaspoons anchovy paste or 8-10 minced anchovy fillets

-- 28 oz can diced tomatoes drained with 1/2 cup juice reserved
+- 28 ounce can diced tomatoes, drained with ½ cup juice reserved

 - 3 Tablespoons capers

 - ½ cup kalamata olives pitted and coarsely chopped

 - ¼ cup minced fresh parsley leaves